Helicity Constraints To Soft Factor Of All Spin

-Here $s$ is the separation parameter that links the solutions of the two equations.
-In a Lorentz invariant form, where all the spinor indexes are contracted, the generic solutions of the system \eqref{AA} is given by
+here the separation parameter $s$ links the holomorphic and anti-holomorphic equations.
+In a non-invariant form, where all the spinor indexes are contracted, the generic solutions of the equation \eqref{AA} is given by

-where $K$ is a constant that may depend on the hard momenta, while the stars $``*"$ are spinors related to the hard momenta contracted with $\lambda^r$ and $\tilde{\lambda}^r$.
-However, to satisfy the equation \eqref{hard_pde_0} the above solution has to depend at least on two of the hard momenta, so the determination of $K$ and the spinors ``$*$" leads to the following
+where $K$ is a normalization constant that depends on the hard momenta, while the star $``*"$ represents the spinor variables related to the hard momenta which are contracted with $\lambda^r$ and $\tilde{\lambda}^r$.
+However, to satisfy the equation \eqref{hard_pde_0} the above solution has to depend at least to two of the hard momenta, in order to fix $K$ and the spinors ``$*$" and leads to the solution

-To satisfy the first boundary condition in which factorization scales will not occur if the particles involved in the process are all in the high energy region, i.e. $S^{(0)}$ has to vanish at high energy limit where $q^r$ tend to infinity.
-Such condition is satisfied by \eqref{generic_1} if and only if $s+h_r$ and $s-h_r$ are positive, i.e. the helicity $h_r$ and the parameter $s$ have to satisfy the relations
+From high-energy boundary condition, $S^{(0)}$ has to vanish at high energy limit.
+Such high energy limit can be represented by the limit where $q^r$ tend to infinity, so the solution \eqref{generic_1} is physical if and only if $s+h_r$ and $s-h_r$ are positive, thus the following relation

-The above inequalities make sure that \eqref{generic_1} will tend to zero at high energy limit, but still it does not satisfy the low energy boundary condition for $|h_r|> 1$.
-Such boundary condition can be satisfied by considering the fact that any solution $S^{(0)}$ remains solution by multiplying $S^{(0)}$ with a factor that depends only on scalar products between soft momentum $q^r$ with any hard momentum $p^i$.
-Let $\psi(r)$ be such function represented by the series expansion
+which implies the positivity of the separation parameter $s$.
+Even if the solution \eqref{generic_1} satisfy the high energy boundary condition by considering the relation \eqref{h_s}, still it does not satisfy the low energy boundary condition.
+Such boundary condition can be satisfied by considering the fact that any solution $S^{(0)}$ of the equation \eqref{soft_pde_0} remains a solution by multiplying the solution with a factor that depends only on scalar products of soft momentum $q^r$ with any hard momentum $p^i$.
+Let $\psi(r)$ be such function and be represented by the following series expansion

-here ``$\braket{ir} [ir]$" represents the standard scalar product between the soft and the $i$-th hard momenta defined in \eqref{scalar}, while $g_\alpha$ are coefficients of the expansion of $\psi(r)$.
-Therefore the most general solution is given by
+here ``$\braket{ir} [ir]$" represent the scalar product between the soft momentum and the momentum of the $i$-th hard particle as defined in \eqref{scalar}, and $g_\alpha$ are some coefficients of the expansion of $\psi(r)$.
+Therefore, the most general solution is given by